neelpatel2003/Anomaly-Detection/README.md

 ## App Screenshots

 Below are some screenshots of the application.
-Replace the placeholder images in the `images/` folder with your actual screenshots.

 ![Home Page](images/homepage.png)